Create a network shared folder catalog for task pane and content add-ins

 The name "apps for Office" is changing to "Office Add-ins".
 During the transition, the documentation and the UI of some Office host applications and Visual Studio tools might still use the term "apps for Office".
 For details, see New name for apps for Office and SharePoint.

 A shared folder catalog provides a way to publish the manifests for task pane and content Office Add-ins to a network file share.
-Users can then get apps by specifying this file share as a trusted catalog, using the steps in the following procedure.
+Users can then get add-ins by specifying this file share as a trusted catalog, using the steps in the following procedure.

-The manifest file is an XML file that enables you to declaratively describe how your app should be activated when an end user installs and uses it with Office documents and applications.
+The manifest file is an XML file that enables you to declaratively describe how your add-in should be activated when an end user installs and uses it with Office documents and applications.
 For more information, see Office Add-ins XML manifest.

 The manifest file is the only file that you should deploy to the shared folder catalog.
 Deploy the web application itself to a web server and specify the URL in the SourceLocation element of the manifest file.